 Thousands of mourners attended the funeral services of three of the five left-wing lawyers who were shot dead by gunmen on Monday (24 January).

-Thousands of mourners attended the funeral services of three of the five left-wing lawyers who were shot dead by gunmen on Monday (24 January).
+Background: Thousands of mourners attended the funeral services of three of the five left-wing lawyers who were shot dead by gunmen on Monday (24 January).
 The special services were held at the Spanish Law Association's headquarters in Madrid on Wednesday (26 January).
 Mourners gave clenched fist salutes as the coffins were carried into the association building, where the three dead will lie in state.
 Meanwhile strikes paralysed industry throughout Spain on Wednesday as workers protested against the current wave of political violence in the country, land "honoured the dead men."

 SYNOPSIS: The three lawyers were gunned down in a machine-gun attack at a meeting of left-wingers in Madrid solicitor's office.